Wieambilla shootings

-The Wieambilla shootings were a religiously motivated terrorist attack in Australia on 12 December 2022.
-It involved the killings of two Queensland Police constables, Matthew Arnold and Rachel McCrow, and civilian Alan Dare, at a rural property in Wieambilla, a locality in Queensland.
-The property's three residents, brothers Gareth and Nathaniel Train, and Gareth's wife, Stacey Train, were subsequently shot and killed by police following a several hour-long standoff.
-The police labelled the shootings as Australia's first fundamentalist Christian terrorist attack.
+The Wieambilla shootings occurred on 12 December 2022 with the killings of two Queensland Police constables, Matthew Arnold and Rachel McCrow, and civilian Alan Dare, at a rural property in Wieambilla, Queensland, Australia.
+The property's three residents, brothers Gareth and Nathaniel Train, and Gareth's wife, Stacey Train, were subsequently shot and killed by police following an hours-long standoff.
+The police described the shootings as a Christian fundamentalist terror attack, although a subsequent coronial inquest found that the attack did not meet the statutory definition of a terror act and attributed the Trains' actions to a shared psychosis rooted in their religious beliefs and persecutory delusions.

 Background

 New South Wales Police asked Queensland Police to conduct a check at the property of Gareth Train and his wife Stacey in Wieambilla, a rural locality 270 kilometres (170 mi) northwest of Brisbane, as part of an ongoing missing person case.
 New South Wales police reported that Gareth's brother Nathaniel Train, the former principal of Walgett Community College Primary School and Yorkeys Knob State School, had not made contact since 9 October, and police were sent to conduct a welfare check as well as to follow up a warrant related to a December 2021 weapons dumping and a state border breach.
 Nathaniel's estranged second wife, who had lodged the missing person report on 4 December, had subsequently been inundated with threatening and vicious messages from Gareth.

 Gareth Train was a known online conspiracy theorist who actively participated in Australian conspiracy theory forums and websites, where he espoused strong anti-government, anti-police, and anti-vaccine views, and supported the sovereign citizen movement.
 He had also claimed that the Port Arthur massacre was a false flag operation which intended to disarm the Australian population, and that Princess Diana was killed in a "blood sacrifice".
 The father of Gareth and Nathaniel, pastor Ronald Train, said in an interview on A Current Affair that "Gareth in particular was obsessed with guns and weapons, Nathaniel to a lesser degree".
 He also said that Gareth was a difficult child who was "very volatile [and] very controlling".

 Both Nathaniel and Gareth had a dislike for police.
 Nathaniel was previously married to Stacey.
 They were both former teachers, having resigned in 2020 and 2021 respectively.